 Wedding Photojournalism Contests are provided exclusively for members of the Wedding Photojournalist Association.
 The details of the next photo contest run by the WPJA can be found below.
 The WPJA proudly recognizes the Photographer of the Year (POY), that member holding the most contest points (except those awarded from categories designated for portraits and/or details) at the end of each year.

-2016 Q3 Photography Contest Third quarterly contest of 2016.
+2016 Q4 Photography Contest fourth quarterly contest of 2016.
 Only enter images created in 2016.
-Please do not enter images from 2015 or earlier.
+Please do not enter images prior to 2016 or any created in 2017.

 Getting Ready: This is the pre-show, the running up to the main event.
 Here is where you'll capture all the spontaneous prepping, grooming, arranging, outfitting, and nail-biting before the ceremony.
 This is not a portrait category.